 The Secretary of the Appointing Body for the vacancy will refer your complaint to the Director of Human Resources.
 A complaint made at any point up to the time when a decision is made about appointment will cause the procedure to be suspended until the complaint has been investigated.

 The Director of Human Resources will investigate the complaint and attempt to resolve it.
-In cases where the Director of Human Resources cannot resolve a complaint, you may pursue the complaint through the University's grievance procedure for the relevant staff group.
+In cases where the Director of Human Resources cannot resolve a complaint and you are a current University of Cambridge employee, you may pursue the complaint through the University's grievance procedure for the relevant staff group.

 Reports of complaints and the action taken to resolve them will be made to the University's HR Committee.